New York rail tunnel repairs could mean more rider headaches

-The new tunnel, proposed nine years ago as part of the larger Gateway project to transform rail capacity in the New York region, is mired in a funding dispute between New York, New Jersey and the federal government and currently is ineligible for federal grants.
+The new tunnel, proposed nine years ago as part of the larger Gateway project to transform rail capacity in the New York region, is mired in a funding dispute between the federal government and New York and New Jersey and currently is ineligible for federal grants.

 Amtrak already shuts down one of the existing tunnel’s two tubes during overnight and weekend hours to repair damage accelerated by flooding from 2012’s Superstorm Sandy.
 The Gateway plan called for shutting down the tunnel for a complete overhaul once a new tunnel is built, but Chao said Thursday that beginning the repair work now “is the right move.”
 She noted that building a new tunnel would take seven to 10 years and cost an estimated $11 billion, under the most favorable conditions.

-The new plan calls for more extensive repairs that will require further service disruptions, said Steven Gardner, Amtrak’s senior executive vice president and chief operating and commercial officer.
+The new plan calls for more extensive repairs that will require further service disruptions, said Stephen Gardner, Amtrak’s senior executive vice president and chief operating and commercial officer.

 “We’re trying to balance what we can do now with the impacts of doing it now,” Gardner told The Associated Press at a transportation conference in New York on Thursday.
 “If we have to curtail rush hour for the next five years to do some interim work, there’s huge impacts to that.
 So we’re tying to find that right balance.”

-Note: This story has been updated to correct the spelling of the Amtrak official’s first name to Stephen, not Steven.